 Two types of proposals are acceptable in the School of Education.
 Both types must review major elements of the A, B, and C content listed above.
-A proposal can
+A proposal can be either of two types:

-- 1. follow the first-three-chapters model of a dissertation.
+1. The proposal can follow the first-three-chapters model of a dissertation.
 This is the most common type used by participants because it provides more detailed guidance to the data collection process.
-It also represents work that will have to be done for the dissertation and therefore encourages the participant further along the dissertation completion process. - 2. be ten-to-fifteen pages covering this content, in overview style.
+It also represents work that will have to be

+- done for the dissertation and therefore encourages the participant further along the dissertation completion process. - 2.
+The proposal can be ten-to-fifteen pages long, covering this content in an overview style.